qtrinh/qpipeline/COSMIC_VCF.md

 ## COSMIC VCF Files (coding and non-coding mutations)

-This page describes how to create COSMIC VCF database and how to use **_qpipeline_** to annotate VCF files with it.
+This page describes how to create COSMIC VCF database and how to use **_qpipeline_** to annotate user data with it.

 Create a directory to store COSMIC database
 ```